 Elliot, who thinks of Molly as her mentor, finds out that she isn't perfect.
 Carla gets tired of Turk waking her up when he enters the bedroom and enforces a bedtime on him.
 J.D. loses what little respect of his residents he had.

 J.D. makes-out with Molly at her going-away party.
 He then gets approval from Elliot to sleep with Molly before she moves away.
-Dr. Cox has to complete community service in an ambulance with an ambulance driver who talks endlessly.
+Dr. Cox has to complete community service in an ambulance with a Paramedic who talks endlessly.

 J.D. takes matters into his own hands, when searching for a relative for his favorite patient.
 Meanwhile, Elliot is fed-up with co-workers not taking her seriously, and discovers she can get her way by flaunting her femininity with some help from Carla and Jordan.

 J.D. tries to pawn off Elliot as his 'sidekick' but is shocked to find that she figures out something before he does.
 Turk has a realization and tries to come to terms with his Diabetes.
 Meanwhile, The Janitor tries to impress Elliot by gathering up the 'Brain Trust' to upstage Ted's band.

 While at a nightclub J.D. hits it off with the bartender who says she needs a doctor.
 She arrives at the hospital with her boyfriend who turns out to have gonorrhea.
 J.D. is bound by doctor patient confidentiality so can't tell his girlfriend.